hamidreza-mazandarani/SAMA-D3QL/README.md

 <img src="./architecture.jpg" width="500px"></img>

+# Results

+A series of experiments is conducted to perform a numerical evaluation of SAMA-D3QL.
+Each experiment involves a comparison between SAMA-D3QL and its semantic-oblivious counterpart (in terms of both network and algorithmic design), referred to as MA-D3QL.
+The paper provides details of simulations and their corresponding configurations.

+<a href="https://github.com/hamidreza-mazandarani/SAMA-D3QL/blob/main/fig3.pdf">Scenario 1: Single-Channel Setting (Experiments #0 and #1 in config.py) </a>

+<a href="https://github.com/hamidreza-mazandarani/SAMA-D3QL/blob/main/fig4.pdf">Scenario 2: Multi-channel Setting (Experiments #2, #3 and #4 in config.py) </a>

 # Usage

 Please go ahead and execute the main.py script.
 Please reach out to hr.mazandarani@ieee.org with any inquiries.